aajc/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 or
 ```
-scp.
+scp
 ```
-* An implementation of this would be to make coding java on a server a lot easier by on the same line sshing into the server and as the argument in
+* An implementation of this would be to make coding java on a server a lot easier by on the same line logging into the server and as the argument in
 ```
  ""
 ```